 The Evangelical Theological Community

 The Evangelical Theological Community was founded in 1964 by Presbyterians and others to provide theological education for Protestant pastors and lay leaders.
 As more and more Chileans get a university education, students are needing a theology degree backed by academic accreditation.
 In a region known for difficult relationships between Catholics and Protestants, the school took the unprecedented step of negotiating with the Catholic University of Valparaiso – an accredited school – to come under their academic umbrella.
 With this backing, the school is now able to offer an accredited “Licentiate in Biblical-Theological Studies and Ecumenical Dialog.”

-Dennis Smith is the Regional Liaison for Chile, Argentina, Uruguay, Paraguay, (the Southern Cone) and Brazil.
+Dennis Smith is the Regional Liaison for South America.
 Read more about his work on his profile page, which you can find here.
 Contact Dennis at email@example.com.

 Chile is a great place to bring a mission study or work team.
 There are many opportunities for service and thoughtful reflection with Chilean partners on evangelism, environmental concerns, and advocacy for water rights.
 Contact Dennis Smith for details at firstname.lastname@example.org.

 Our ecumenical partners in Chile are open to developing mission partnerships with PC(USA) churches and presbyteries.
 For an introduction, contact Dennis Smith at email@example.com.